m417z/ntdoc/descriptions/rtl_user_process_parameters.md

 ### ProcessGroupId

+The console group identifier to narrow down control signal delivery.

 Added in Windows 8.

 ### LoaderThreads

 Number of worker threads for parallel DLL loading during process initialization.
 If 0, defaults to 4; if greater than 16, capped at 16.
 The thread pool is created with one less than this value since the main thread also participates in loading.
 Can be overridden via IFEO `MaxLoaderThreads` registry value.

+Source: [Windows 10 Parallel Loading Breakdown](https://blogs.blackberry.com/en/2017/10/windows-10-parallel-loading-breakdown) by BlackBerry.

 Added in Windows 10.

-Source: [Windows 10 Parallel Loading Breakdown](https://blogs.blackberry.com/en/2017/10/windows-10-parallel-loading-breakdown) by BlackBerry.

 ### RedirectionDllName

 Path to a DLL that provides import redirection for packaged applications (Desktop Bridge).
 If set, the loader calls `LdrpLoadDll` to load it during process initialization.
 For non-packaged apps, the DLL must be Microsoft-signed.
 Configured via `ImportRedirectionTable` in the app manifest.

+Source: [DLL Import Redirection in Windows 10 1909](https://www.tiraniddo.dev/2020/02/dll-import-redirection-in-windows-10_8.html) by James Forshaw.

+Note that the caller should always check the normalization flag before attempting to use the value as is.

 Added in Windows 10 version 1809.

-Source: [DLL Import Redirection in Windows 10 1909](https://www.tiraniddo.dev/2020/02/dll-import-redirection-in-windows-10_8.html) by James Forshaw.

 ### HeapPartitionName